 There are several ways you can do this while streamlining your process to save time:

-- FreshBooks Cloud Accounting – Any type of bookkeeping or accounting software will help you get and stay organized, but I highly recommend FreshBooks Cloud Accounting.
-It’s a program I personally use because their mobile app makes it easy to track expenses and upload pictures of your receipts on the go.
+- QuickBooks Self-Employed – Any type of bookkeeping or accounting software will help you get and stay organized, but I highly recommend QuickBooks Self-Employed.
+It’s a program I use personally because their mobile app makes it easy to track expenses and upload pictures of your receipts on the go.
 No more missing out on important tax deductions because you don’t have the receipt to back it up!

-Join supportive groups like the Freelancers Union or The Careful Cents Club if you have freelance and business-related questions.
+Join supportive groups like the Freelancers Union or if you have freelance and business-related questions.
 You’ll find the answers you need within a safe space among other business owners.

-How do you reduce the stress of tax season?
-Do you have a favorite app or weekly routine?
+How do you keep track of self-employed tax deductions?
 Share your tips in the comments!